 K-12 Program Description

-The Farmington Public Schools Music Department offers a standards-based curriculum through the three musical processes of creating, performing, and responding.
+The Farmington Public Schools Music Department offers a mastery-based standards curriculum through the four musical processes of creating, performing, responding and connecting.
 A variety of music instruction occurs in all schools for our students from kindergarten through high school.

 At the K-4 elementary schools, general music classes occur twice a week on a three-day rotation for approximately 35-40 minutes.
 Students explore singing, performing with instruments, music literacy, listening, and movement.
 A choral experience is open to fourth grade students before school once a week (any student who matches pitch may participate.)
-Our Suzuki-based string program begins in second grade.
-In addition to group lessons, orchestra class occurs in third and fourth grades.
+Our Suzuki-based string program begins in third grade.
+In addition to group lessons, orchestra class occurs in the fourth grade.
 Choral and string students perform in winter and spring concerts.

 Irving Robbins Middle School offers seventh and eighth grade students three performance electives: Band, Chorus, and Orchestra.
 Band and orchestra students meet for a group lesson on a rotating basis and large ensemble classes.
 Chorus meets in a large ensemble class.
 Students elect one or two performing ensembles.
 Music courses meet on a daily basis during the middle of the school day.
 After school ensembles are available for students already participating in an ensemble during the school day.
 Students who participate in these groups are selected by audition only.